My free checklist will help you get organized so you can finally run a smooth food photography shoot!

 When I work with food brands for product-style images, I like to offer packages.
 The packages are well-defined and the client knows exactly how many images he’ll get.
 There are no surprises.
 I talk over all of the important details before I take the first test shot.
 I put together a mood board and work closely with my client to agree on a shot list.

-In some cases, packages are not an option and you need to tailor your project to the client needs.
-Specificity is then a life-saver for the photographer-client relationship.
+In some cases, packages are not an option and you need to tailor your project to the client’s needs.
+Specificity is a life-saver for the photographer-client relationship.
 We’ve all had that client who expected you to work miracles.
 Make sure to manage those expectations up front, so when you turn over those final images your clients know exactly what they’re going to see, how much of it they’re getting, and what they can do with their images going forward.
-If you need step by step guidance on how to onboard new clients, check out this blog post.
+If you need step-by-step guidance on how to onboard new clients, check out this blog post.

 If you are new, just let the client know.
 Don’t try to hide it.
 They saw your work and they like it!
 When you try to pass yourself off at a much higher level than you are actually capable of working at, you are setting yourself up for failure and almost guaranteeing a disappointed client.
 If you are open with your client about what you can realistically do for them, those clients will return to you for exactly that honesty, and your working relationship might grow over time as your skills become more advanced!